Unknown-Dev0001/wavetune-mini-app/README.md

 # 🎵 WaveTune - Web-Based Telegram Music Bot

-WaveTune is a **feature-rich Telegram music bot** that combines the best features of [YukkiMusicBot](https://github.com/TeamYukki/YukkiMusicBot) and [Thunder](https://github.com/Codersfreedom/Thunder), bringing a **modern web-based GUI** experience to music streaming within Telegram.
+WaveTune is a **feature-rich Telegram music bot** that combines the best features of existing music bots, bringing a **modern web-based GUI** experience to music streaming within Telegram.
 Built with **TypeScript**, it offers efficiency, scalability, and seamless integration with **Telegram Mini Apps**.

 ## 🚀 Features
 - **🌐 Web-Based GUI** – A responsive and interactive UI for seamless music control.